Mort and Brigitte Harris: A Henry Ford Love Story

 This person is Mort Harris.

-A noted businessman and philanthropist, Mort gave Henry Ford Health System a $20 million gift to support its new 187,000 square-foot cancer facility in Detroit.
+A noted businessman and philanthropist, Mort gave Henry Ford Health a $20 million gift to support its new 187,000 square-foot cancer facility in Detroit.
 The gift honors the love of his life, his late wife Brigitte, in naming the new facility the Brigitte Harris Cancer Pavilion.
 It will open January 20, 2021.

 Mort was invited by a friend to join a family vacation to India.
 Meanwhile, Brigitte was invited by that same friend’s wife to join their trip.
 The two met at dinner the night before their flight and instantly connected.